-This sixth (2021) edition of the GIIGNL LNG Custody Transfer Handbook reflects GIIGNL's understanding of best current practice at the time of publication.
+This fifth (2017) edition of the GIIGNL LNG Custody Transfer Handbook reflects GIIGNL's understanding of best current practice at the time of publication.

-The purpose of this handbook is to serve as a reference manual to assist readers to understand the procedures and equipment available and used by the members of GIIGNL to determine the energy quantity of LNG transferred between LNG ships or LNG trucks and LNG terminals.
+The purpose of this handbook is to serve as a reference manual to assist readers to understand the procedures and equipment available to and used by the members of GIIGNL to determine the energy quantity of LNG transferred between LNG ships and LNG terminals.
 It is neither a standard nor a specification.

-This handbook is not intended to provide the reader with a detailed LNG ship-shore custody transfer procedure as such, but sets out the practical issues and requirements to guide and facilitate a skilled operator team to work out a suitable procedure for a specific LNG ship-shore, ship-to-ship or LNG truck custody transfer application.
+This handbook is not intended to provide the reader with a detailed LNG ship-shore custody transfer procedure as such, but sets out the practical issues and requirements to guide and facilitate a skilled operator team to work out a suitable procedure for a specific LNG ship-shore custody transfer application.